awslabs/aws-sdk-rust/Guide.md

 Once you have an Amazon account, you need access keys to call any service API using the AWS SDK for Rust.
 For instructions on creating an access key for an existing IAM user, see [Programmatic access](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) in the [IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/).

-### Installing the SDK

-During the early development stage of the SDK, you can install the SDK by unzipping the asset from any of the [releases](https://github.com/awslabs/aws-sdk-rust/releases).
+### Supported Rust versions

 The SDK currently requires a minimum of Rust 1.52.1, and is not guaranteed to build on compiler versions earlier than that.

 ### Using packages

-To access an Amazon or AWS service using the AWS SDK for Rust you must specify the service’s crate in your Cargo.toml file.
+To access an Amazon or AWS service using the AWS SDK for Rust you must specify the service’s crate in your **Cargo.toml** file.
-For example, to access Amazon Simple Storage Service (Amazon S3) APIs, you must include the following entry in the `dependencies `section:
+For example, to access Amazon Simple Storage Service (Amazon S3) APIs using the v1.0 version of the Rust SDK, you must include the following entry in the `dependencies `section:

 ```
 s3 = { git = "https://github.com/awslabs/aws-sdk-rust", tag = "v1.0", package = "aws-sdk-s3" }